show_page.php1 :

 HISTORY: Presented with diarrhea.

 HISTOPATHOLOGIC DESCRIPTION: Ileum: Approximately 75% of the section exhibits either loss of differential staining with retention of tissue architecture (coagulative necrosis) or complete loss of normal tissue architecture with replacement by necrotic debris (lytic necrosis) admixed with fibrin, hemorrhage, and edema.
-The necrosis multifocally extends transmurally through the intestinal wall from mucosa to serosa, and only affects the mucosa in other areas.
-In areas bordering the coagulative and lytic necrosis, individual enterocytes exhibit cytoplasmic hypereosinophilia with nuclear pyknosis and karyolysis (single cell death).
-In the non-necrotic tissue, there are deep, often tortuous crypts; irregularly blunted, and fused villi; and marked mucosal hyperplasia with formation of papillary projections that extend up to 2 mm into the intestinal lumen.
+The necrosis multifocally extends transmurally through the intestinal wall, and only affects the mucosa in other areas.
+In areas bordering the coagulative and lytic necrosis, individual enterocytes are shrunken with hypereosinophilic cytoplasm and a pyknotic or karyorrhectic nucleus (single cell death).
+In the less affected tissue, there are elongate, often tortuous crypts; irregularly blunted and fused villi; and marked mucosal hyperplasia with formation of papillary projections that extend up to 2 mm into the intestinal lumen.
 Hyperplastic mucosal epithelium is characterized by cytoplasmic basophilia, vesiculate nuclei, epithelium piling up to 5-6 cell layers thick, frequent mitotic figures in all layers, and decreased numbers of goblet cells.
 The lamina propria is diffusely mildly expanded by a lymphoplasmocytic infiltrate with rare histiocytes.
 Multifocally the crypt epithelium herniates through the lamina propria into the submucosa and abuts the external muscular tunics.

 MORPHOLOGIC DIAGNOSIS: Ileum: Ileitis, proliferative and necrotizing, chronic, diffuse, severe, with crypt abscesses and crypt herniation, hamster (Mesocricetus auratus), rodent.